 Since feudal times, notices were used to communicate legal provisions to the population.
 They were used by local, provincial and national authorities alike.
-From the 16th until the beginning of the 19th century, they were published in two forms: as a plano (a sheet of paper printed on one side), destined to be exposed at the town hall and other suitable places to inform the population, and in the form of booklets (mostly thin quartos), aimed to be consulted by civil servants and to be kept in their libraries and desk drawers.
+From the 16th until the beginning of the 19th century, they were published in two forms: as a plano (a sheet of paper printed on one side), destined to be exhibited at the town hall and other suitable places to inform the population, and in the form of booklets (mostly thin quartos), aimed to be consulted by civil servants and to be kept in their librairies and desk drawers.

 The feudal system was based on the principle of dependence from a local lord.
 The vassal was personally linked to a lord and received, in exchange for certain services to the lord, the effective possession of a fief or domain.
 The mill notice stipulated that no vassal or subject could own or build a windmill or water mill without permission from the Emperor.
 If somebody did so without permission, he was forced to demolish the mill.
 Moreover, he had to pay a hefty fine.

-The next part at a glance:
+The next chapter at a glance:

 Where we find the first graphic representations of our mill and the miller's house on maps of the 18th and 19th centuries.